 - Most loans must be paid back within five years, but if you leave your job, the loan must be paid back in full immediately or the amount becomes a taxable withdrawal.

 Once you set your investment allocations, be patient.
 Predicting the market is not like predicting the weather.
 There are no high-tech gadgets or radar systems to predict the highs and lows that may lie ahead.
 It’s critical to remember that what is important is time in the market, not timing the market.
 Discipline yourself to maintain your allocation through down markets as well as up markets.
 Having a properly diversified portfolio will help make any market swing easier to digest.
 Conduct an annual review of your plan to confirm your allocations still align with your life stage and economic circumstances.

 Tip #8: Consider Spending Time with a Financial Professional.

-Research1 suggests that those who spend time with a financial professional are saving more than their peers who do not, with greater investment knowledge and confidence in their ability to enjoy retirement.
+Research4 suggests that those who use a financial advisor are more likely to currently feel financially secure (90% vs. 60%), and feel their retirement/financial plan is designed to endure market cycles (75% vs. 29%), than their peers who do not use an advisor.
 If you have never received help from a financial professional before, this is something to consider pursuing.

 Press inquiries: Christine Hotwagner